Geeoon/CORDIC-SystemVerilog/README.md

 # CORDIC Implementation for SystemVerilog
-This project implements various function using CORDIC for SystemVerilog.
+This project implements various functions using CORDIC for SystemVerilog.

 Has not been tested on hardware.